iwamot/didit/README.md

 # didit

-https://didit.iwamot.com/ is a website for those who has passed [Japan's Information Technology Engineers Examination](https://www.jitec.ipa.go.jp/).
+https://didit.iwamot.com/ is a website for those who have passed [Japan's Information Technology Engineers Examination](https://www.jitec.ipa.go.jp/).

 ## How to Join